833M0L3/NETTV/README.md

 ![Streamio](/streamio.png)

-* Aptoid ( Probbaly the best way to quickly download and install 3rd party Android Apps ) https://tv.aptoide.com/
+* **Aptoide ( Probbaly the best way to quickly download and install 3rd party Android Apps )** https://tv.aptoide.com/

 ![Aptoide](/aptoide.png)

+ * ES File Explorer
+ * Link2SD ( For freezing NETTV Junk apps since they install automatically if you unistalled them )
+ * RetroArch ( To play classic NES or PS games on your TV Box if you got game controllers )
+ * Send Files To TV ( Yes, it's an app name )